Caroline Molinari: Gymnastics career

 Molinari won a bronze medal with the Brazilian team at the 2000 Junior Pan American Championships, held in her hometown.
 She won a team gold medal at the 2002 South American Games, which were also held in Curitiba, and she won the individual all-around silver medal behind teammate Daniele Hypólito.

 In 2003, Molinari competed at a friendly meet against Spain and Romania, where Brazil placed third.
 Individually, she placed ninth in the all-around.
 She represented Brazil at the 2003 Pan American Games and won a bronze medal in the team competition.
-She also advanced into the all-around final and finished ninth.
+She also advanced to the all-around final and finished ninth.
 Later that year, she competed at the 2003 World Championships in Anaheim, California, and helped Brazil advance into the team final.
 She competed on the uneven bars in the team final and scored 9.312, and Brazil placed eighth.

 Molinari was selected to represent Brazil at the 2004 Summer Olympics alongside Hypólito, Camila Comin, Daiane dos Santos, Ana Paula Rodrigues, and Laís Souza.
 She only competed on the balance beam and scored 7.512.
 Brazil placed ninth in the qualifications and did not advance to the team final.

 In 2009, Molinari became an assistant coach for the Brazil women's national artistic gymnastics team.